The EducationUSA network consists of hundreds of advising centers in 170 countries.

 Centers may be located in U.S. embassies and consulates, or in a variety of partner institutions, including Fulbright commissions; bi-national cultural centers; U.S. nongovernmental organizations (NGOs) such as AMIDEAST and American Councils/ACCELS; and foreign NGOs, universities, and libraries.
 These centers share a common goal: assisting students in accessing U.S. higher education opportunities.

-EducationUSA services are available to accredited U.S. higher education institutions only.
+EducationUSA is committed to working with the full array of institutions, organizations, and individuals that advance opportunities for qualified international students to study in the United States.
+EducationUSA advising centers adhere to strict ethical practices in promoting all accredited U.S. colleges and universities and advancing students’ interests in identifying the institutions at which they are best positioned for success.
 Institutions must be accredited by an accrediting body recognized by the U.S. Department of Education.
 All centers follow EducationUSA policy guidance and the EducationUSA Adviser Principles of Good Practice.

 In addition to providing print and online materials at EducationUSA Advising Centers, advisers reach prospective student audiences through fairs and outreach events at local schools, universities, and other public venues.
 Extending outreach beyond personal interaction, the network reaches millions of students through websites, webinars, and social media platforms.